Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with a single parameter (file_path) described in schema.
-The description does not add further parameter semantics beyond what the schema provides, so baseline score of 3 is appropriate.
+The input schema has 100% coverage with a single 'file_path' parameter described as 'Path to the DOCX or ODT file.'
+The description does not add additional meaning beyond what the schema already provides, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.